EquityZen has curated this list of quality resources for secondary investors, shareholders and company representatives.

 Have additional questions?
 We'd love to hear from you.

-When The We Company (formerly known as WeWork) filed its mandatory IPO paperwork last week, at least a part of us was hoping that the company’s disclosures would help rationalize its $47 billion private valuation.
+When The We Company (formerly known as WeWork) filed its mandatory IPO paperwork in August, at least a part of us was hoping that the company’s disclosures would help rationalize its $47 billion private valuation.
 Instead, WeWork’s S-1 filing only helped to further reinforce what most of us already knew about the company: (1) rapid revenue expansion, (2) equally quick growth in losses, and (3) no path to profitability in sight.
-Moreover, I’m not sure the company’s disclosures did much to alter our understanding of WeWork’s status as a “tech company”—namely, that WeWork remains “not a tech company” but rather a co-working business with a serious maturity mismatch between its long-term lease obligations and short-term sub-leases.Download Report Now
+Moreover, we're not sure the company’s disclosures did much to alter our understanding of WeWork’s status as a “tech company”—namely, that WeWork remains “not a tech company” but rather a co-working business with a serious maturity mismatch between its long-term lease obligations and short-term sub-leases.Download Report Now

 To learn more about whether you're eligible, typical investment size, company valuation, and share price, request access here.